Top NLC FAQs

-What’s the status of the NLC in New Jersey?
+What is the status of the NLC in Pennsylvania?

-For nurses who reside in compact states other than New Jersey:
+For nurses who reside in NLC states other than Pennsylvania:

 I live in a noncompact state.
 How do I get a compact multistate license?